Wappsto/javascript-wappsto-wapp/README.md

 This is a node/js library for easily creating wapps for [Wappsto](https://wappsto.com).

-In depth documentation can be found [Documentation](https://wappsto.github.io/javascript-wappsto-wapp/)
+In depth documentation can be found on [Github Pages](https://wappsto.github.io/javascript-wappsto-wapp/)

 ## Table of Contents